-After completing coursework at NYBG, I refined my skills through hands-on work in historic and private gardens, deepening my knowledge of horticulture and design.
-I later worked with sought-after New York landscape design firms before establishing my own practice in Westchester in 2021.
+After completing my training at NYBG, I refined my skills through hands-on work in historic and private gardens and later worked with sought-after New York City landscape design firms before establishing my own practice in Westchester in 2021.

 — Ashley Lloyd